osilkin98/SkipSort/README.md

 ### What is this?

-This is an implementation of a near `O(n)` non-comparison based sorting algorithm for large-ish datasets that I came up with.
+This is an implementation of an `O(n)` non-comparison based sorting algorithm for large-ish datasets that I came up with.

 ### How Does it Work?